sueszli/byte-sized-gains/docs/report.md

 - float16 : 0.0232883892068324
 - float32 : -0.0365188366830796

-This is because the changes in inference speed were really marginal and in the 1e-2 range, as visualized in the logarithmic boxplot of all inference times (add ref to plot).
+This is because the changes in inference speed were really marginal and in the 1e-2 range, as visualized in the logarithmic boxplot of all inference times.
 The increase from a float16 to a fully integer quantized model however is substantial in the given tolerance range.

 ![ODM: Logarithmic Inference Time Boxplot](docs/assets/det-plot2.png)

-The IoU@0.01 precision however does show fluctuations as visualized in the scatterplot and boxplots (add ref to plot).
+The IoU@0.01 precision however does show fluctuations as visualized in the scatterplot and boxplots.

 However very counter intuitively, as we increase the model size and granularity the performance seems to worsen.